 As soon as you are registered, you will receive a confirmation e-mail and your name will appear on our starting list.
 From then on, we will keep you informed about the Wings for Life Community via a newsletter and relevant event information.

 Unfortunately it is not possible to refund your entry fee, in case you cannot start.
 100% of all entry fees go straight into projects for spinal cord research.
 This way you contribute to finding a cure for spinal cord injury, even when you are not starting.
-Thanks to the Wings for Life World Run Selfie Run app from now on you can start your personal Wings for Life World Run Selfie Run wherever you are.
-The Wings for Life World Run app is free and simulates the Catcher Car, which will be chasing you and thousand other runners worldwide.
+Thanks to the Wings for Life World Run App from now on you can start your personal Wings for Life World Run App Run wherever you are.
+The Wings for Life World Run App simulates the Catcher Car, which will be chasing you and thousand other runners worldwide.

 You see: There are plenty of excuses but not a single reason not to participate!

 This year there will be a medal for every participant of the Wings for Life World Run.
-You will be able to pick it up after the run, upon your return to the Olympic Stadium go to the BKK stand in the Athlete Village.
+You will be able to pick it up after the run, upon your return to the Olympic Stadium.

 There are three ways to take part in the Wings for Life World Run: